minima-js/minimajs/packages/docs/docs/guide/context.md

 app.get("/hello", helloHandler);
 ```

+## Example

-Context is particularly useful for passing data from a middleware to a request callback:
+Context is particularly useful for passing data from a middleware to a request callback

+Let's implement an auth middleware using context api.

 **Creating a Context**